 How to Diagnose a Google Ranking Ban, Penalty, or Filter

-The following is an excerpt (with some recent modifications and editorial comments) from our book WordPress 3 Search Engine Optimization.
+The following is an excerpt (with some recent modifications and editorial comments) from our book WordPress Search Engine Optimization (now in second edition!).
 You can buy the book at Amazon.

 If you undertake black or gray hat techniques, you run a fair chance of having your site penalized in the search results.
 But even if you are not engaged in these techniques yourself, your site may be punished for associating with black hat purveyors.
 Hosting on a shared server or sharing domain registration information with bad neighborhoods can lead to to ranking problems, if not punishment.
 Certainly linking to a bad neighborhood can lead to discipline.
 If you purchase a domain, you’ll inherit any penalties or bans imposed on the prior version of the website.